ruiy2/Analytics-in-Practice-Crypto-Project/Linear Regression README.md

 2.) end_date="yyyy-mm-dd" (data type: string)
 3.) interval_= any of the following 1m, 2m, 5m, 15m, 30m, 60m, 90m, 1h, 1d, 5d, 1wk, 1mo, 3mo (data type: string)

 The regression models are built using ordinary least squares (OLS).
-We use the statsmodel library for this
+We use the statsmodel library for the regressions.